-The Shivalingam – Peruvudaiya, Rajarajeswaramudaiya – is a huge one, set in a two storeyed sanctum, and the walls surrounding the sanctum delight visitors as a storehouse of murals and sculpture.
+The Shivalingam – Peruvudaiya, Rajarajeswaramudaiya – is a huge one, set in a two-storeyed sanctum, and the walls surrounding the sanctum delight visitors as a storehouse of murals and sculpture.
 The Shivalinga of Sri Brihadeeswara is probably the grandest in existence.
 This image was originally called “Adavallan” (the one who is good in Dance).
 Another name was Dakshina-Meru Vitanken.
 Rajaraja Cholan calls the image Rajarajeswaramudaiya, – The Lord of Rajarajeswaram.

-Noteworthy Sculptural Art: Incidents from the lives of the Nayanmars, several of the 108 Bharatanatyam dance postures, manifestations of Shiva (Aadalvallaan, Nataraja, Tripurantaka, Dakshinamurthi etc.) are depicted in sculptured panels or in exquisite Chola murals.
+Noteworthy Sculptural Art: Incidents from the lives of the Nayanmars, several of the 108 Bharatanatyam dance postures, manifestations of Shiva (Aadalvallaan, Nataraja, Tripurantaka, Dakshinamurthi, etc.) are depicted in sculptured panels or in exquisite Chola murals.
 Both the interior and the exterior walls of the temple are replete with images of the kind described above.

-The Sanctum, the Ardhamandapam, the Mukhamandapam and the Mahamandapam, although distinct, form a composite unit with an imposing appearance that awes visitors, forcing one to wonder how such timeless architectural feat was executed about 1000 years ago.
+The Sanctum, the Ardhamandapam, the Mukhamandapam, and the Mahamandapam, although distinct, form a composite unit with an imposing appearance that awes visitors, forcing one to wonder how such timeless architectural feat was executed about 1000 years ago.
 Entrances to the Mandapams and the towered entrances to the Prakarams are majestic.
 The grandeur of the architecture and the sculptural finesse speaks volumes of the skills of the Imperial Cholas.

 The Nandi, which dates back to the Nayak period, is housed in its own Mandapam and it matches up to the grandeur and size of the temple.
-It is a monolithic Nandi weighing about 25 tonnes, and is about 12 feet high and 20 feet long.
+It is a monolithic Nandi weighing about 25 tonnes and is about 12 feet high and 20 feet long.

-Sub Shrines Within The Temple: The various shrines within the temple include the Shrine of Sri Subramanya in the northwest corner, Shrine of Goddess Sri Brihannayagi, Sri Chandeeswara Shrine, Shrine of Ganapati, Shrine of Dakshinamurti in the north eastern corner, the colossal monolith figure on Nandi, the sacred bull, in the central courtyard and the Shrine of Karuvurar
+Sub Shrines Within The Temple: The various shrines within the temple include the Shrine of Sri Subramanya in the northwest corner, Shrine of Goddess Sri Brihannayagi, Sri Chandeeswara Shrine, Shrine of Ganapati, Shrine of Dakshinamurti in the northeastern corner, the colossal monolith figure on Nandi, the sacred bull, in the central courtyard and the Shrine of Karuvurar

-The Shrine of Sri Subramanya: The Shrine of Sri Subramanya has been pronounced to be “As exquisite piece of decorative architecture as is to be found in the south of India” and “A perfect gem of carved stone work, the tooling of the stone in the most exquisitely delicate and elaborate patterns, remaining as clear and sharp as the day it left the sculptor’s hands”.
+The Shrine of Sri Subramanya: The Shrine of Sri Subramanya has been pronounced to be “As exquisite piece of decorative architecture as is to be found in the south of India” and “A perfect gem of carved stonework, the tooling of the stone in the most exquisitely delicate and elaborate patterns, remaining as clear and sharp as the day it left the sculptor’s hands”.
 Its correct place in the evolution of Dravidian temple architecture would be modern, giving it a date not earlier than 600 AD and is popularly believed to be of the Nayak period.

-The shrine consist of a tower 55 feet high, raced on a base 45-sq-feet, covered with delicately carved figured, pillars and pilasters and carried on along a corridor 50 feet long, communicating with another Mandapam 50 feet sq. to the east.
+The shrine consists of a tower 55 feet high, raced on a base 45-sq-feet, covered with delicately carved figured, pillars and pilasters and carried on along a corridor 50 feet long, communicating with another Mandapam 50 feet sq. to the east.
 Flights of steps lead up to either side of the shrine but the principal entrance is to the east.
-The walls of the pillared Manadapam are decorated with the portraits of the Mahratta rulers.
+The walls of the pillared Mandapam are decorated with the portraits of the Mahratta rulers.

 The Shrine of Goddess Brihanayaki: The Shrine of Goddess Brihanayaki is a later addition, constructed in the second year of a konerinmaikondan-probably a later Pandya of the 13th century.
-It is said that the original shrine of the Goddess, was located in the adjoining Shivaganga gardens and was later removed to main courtyard of the temple by the one of the Nayaks.
+It is said that the original shrine of the Goddess, was located in the adjoining Shivaganga gardens and was later removed to the main courtyard of the temple by the one of the Nayaks.